-A broken down vehicle may NOT be recovered from the race route without the written permission of the Clerk of the Course, or until after the route has been officially closed by the Clerk of the Course.
-Refer SSR 318 A [xi] b).
-Refer SSR 318 A [xii] b), 318 A [xiii] and 318 C [i] a) - [vi] In the event of an accident in which the crew are endangered, outside assistance may be given by a third party.
-The Clerk of the Course will be empowered to investigate such assistance and take appropriate action where deemed necessary.
+- [v] A broken down vehicle may NOT be recovered from the race route without the written permission of the Clerk of the Course, or until after the route has been officially closed by the Clerk of the Course.
+ReferSSR 318 A [xi] b) and 318 C [i] a) Should outside assistance be called in, and found on the race route, the Clerk of the Course will decide on a severe penalty, which may include a race ban in terms of SSR 318 C [i] a) - [vi] One crew member must remain with the vehicle at all times to ensure a veldfire does not start and spread, and to remain in contact with crew or race control.
+Refer SSR 318 B [i] a)